Here I Provide lost spring questions and answers of Rajasthan board class 12 book Rainbow. Lost spring author is Anees Jung.

-Answer –when bangle makers in Firozabad try to get organised for their rights then they hauled by the police, beaten or drag to the jail for doing something illegal.
+Answer – When bangle makers in Firozabad try to get organized for their rights then they hauled by the police, beaten or drag to the jail for doing something illegal.

 Question 12.
 Describe the living condition of seemapuri slums?

 Answer – Seemapuri situated in Delhi.
-In seemapuri more then 10000 ragpickers settled.
-There rag pickers are squatters who came from Bangladesh in 1971.
+In Seemapuri more than 10000 ragpickers settled.
+The rag pickers are squatters who came from Bangladesh in 1971.
 They live in structures of mud.
-There is kno sewage, drainage, or running water.
+There is no sewage, drainage, or running water.
 They live without an identity and permit.

 Question 13.
 Mention the circumstances which force the bangle makers to live a life of primeval state in Firozabad?

-Answer – In Firozabad bangle makers can not send their children to school.
+Answer – In Firozabad bangle makers cannot send their children to school.
 They can only teach them what they know – bangle making.
 This happened because middleman and money lenders have their hold on their lives.
-The administration and police are hand in glove with both of them.
+The administration and police are hands in glove with both of them.
 No bangle maker dare to do anything different.
-They has killed their capacity try to something new or different.
+They have killed their capacity to try to something new or different.

 Question 14.
 Describe the two types of world mentioned by anees jung in the “lost spring”.